lineCode/BWidgets/README.md

 Dependencies
 ------------
 * Cairo
+* X11 (for Linux systems, for MacOS X and Windows see description)

 Install the developers versions of these packages first.
+BWidgets may also be adapted to MacOS X and Windows.
+For these systems, take hands on and adapt the final parameter in line 2 of the makefile.

 Installation
 ------------